Jakob-Strobl/Pong/README.md

 	* Sound?

 ## Background
-This is the **first** game for a personal summer challenge where I will make one webgame per week.
+This is the **first** game for a personal summer challenge where I will make one game per week.

 ### Time Frame
 **Game One**

 **Start:** April 27th

 **Finish:** May 4th *(Anticipated)*

 ## Acknowledgements